engineyard/ey-docs/pages/set-time-zone-for-an-appcloud-instance.md

 Newly created process will respect the new time zone.
 It is a good idea to "Update instances".

 To make this change persist when a new instance is created, we suggest putting the `ln` command in a deploy hook (anything **except for** ''after_restart'' hook will do).
-(See [HOWTO Use Deploy Hooks with Engine Yard AppCloud](use-deploy-hooks-with-engine-yard-appcloud).
+(See [[HOWTO Use Deploy Hooks with Engine Yard AppCloud|use-deploy-hooks-with-engine-yard-appcloud]].